The Guernsey Flag

 Since 1985 the people of Guernsey have been able to fly the island's own flag - a red Cross of St George superimposed with a gold cross of distinctive shape.

-The flag was designed in 1985.
+This flag was only 'born' in 1985.
 Before then, Guernsey used a simple Cross of St George.
-However, this led to confusion with its use as the English flag - at the Commonwealth Games English and Guernsey teams used the same flag, leading other competitors to believe England had two teams!
+However, this led to confusion with its use as the English flag.
+For example, at the Commonwealth Games English and Guernsey teams used the same flag, leading other competitors to believe England had two teams!

 The Shield is commonly but incorrectly referred to as the 'Guernsey Crest'.
 Guernsey 's ten parishes also have their own shields.